janba/GEL/README.md

 Look in the doc folder for installation of glut and glew

 ### Building on Linux
-The CMake files below work cross platform.
+The CMake files (see below) work cross platform.

 ### Building with CMake
 There is a basic CMakeLists.txt - it compiles the GEL library and the PyGEL library but not the demos.